 60. Get away for the weekend in The Woodlands.

-63. Get up close and personal with crocodiles and reptiles at The Crocodile Experience.
+63. Get up close and personal with alligators and reptiles.

 64. See a jousting tournament at the Texas Renaissance Festival.

-68. Sit in Family Storybook Circle at the Museum of Fine Arts.
+68. Visit the Museum of Fine Arts Houston.

 69. Spend the day at Dewberry Farms.

-70. Do some dolphin sightseeing in Galveston Bay.
+70. Do some dolphin sightseeing, fishing, or other family fun in Galveston.

 75. Go strawberry picking at Blessington Farms.

-76. Build a sand castle at the Barbara Fisher Daniel Nature Play Area.
+76. Have fun at the Barbara Fish Daniel Nature Play Area at Buffalo Bayou Park.

 81. Explore the Health Museum.

-82. Attend the Fall Festival at the Bellaire Nature Discovery Center.
+82. Spend a morning at the Nature Discovery Center.

 86. Sit back and relax at Market Square Park during movie night.